Pomeroy Historic District (Boundary Increase)

 Over the years, Meigs County has faced economic challenges due to the decline of industries like coal and salt production.
 However, the county remains rich in natural beauty and recreational opportunities.
 Today, visitors can enjoy hiking and camping in the Wayne National Forest, exploring the historic river towns, and taking in scenic views along the Ohio River.
 Meigs County continues to be a place where history and nature meet.

-This timeline provides a concise overview of the key events in the history of Meigs County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Meigs County, Ohio.

 • 1819 - Meigs County was established on April 1.